 Decision on Your MVV visa and Netherlands Student Visa Duration::

-As said before, Netherlands Embassy takes up to 1 to 3 months to reach to a decision.
-Therefore, it is advisable to apply for Netherlands visa as soon as you get the letter of acceptance.
+As said before, Netherlands Embassy takes up to 1 to 3 months to reach a decision.
+Therefore, it is advisable to apply for a Netherlands visa as soon as you get the letter of acceptance.